megleedev/Survival-Game-Live-Project/README.md

 ## Lessons Learned 👀

   ⚪ Rather than using a map to track the various player stats, I should have created them as individual variables.
 That would have made them easier to reference and use within the various systems I designed. <br><br>
   ⚪ I learned after I had already hardcoded the AI that there was an Unreal system for the exact functionality I was trying to implement called Behavior Trees.
-Using Behavior Trees would have been much more efficient.<br>
+Using Behavior Trees would have been much more efficient and easier to work with.<br><br>
+  ⚪ A different setting would have actually been better for this game.
+Exploring a cave implies no/low light.
+I sculpted a roof for the existing level but realized I would need to spend time lighting the area if I used it so it now exists in the world outside of camera view so the player can see the environment.
+A forest or beach setting would have been better for what I was trying to do.<br><br>